janmikulacz/trivis/README.md

 - **CGAL-RSA-CI:** [CGAL's rotational sweep algorithm](https://doc.cgal.org/latest/Visibility_2/classCGAL_1_1Rotational__sweep__visibility__2.html) (CGAL version 5.6) with [inexact constructions](https://doc.cgal.org/latest/Kernel_23/classCGAL_1_1Exact__predicates__inexact__constructions__kernel.html).
 - [**VisiLibity1**](https://karlobermeyer.github.io/VisiLibity1/).

-**The dataset was derived from the [Iron Harvest](https://bitbucket.org/shortestpathlab/benchmarks/src/master/poly-maps/iron-harvest/) dataset ([Harabor et al., 2022](https://doi.org/10.1609/socs.v15i1.21770)).**
-We have only preprocessed the dataset to TřiVis's input format by selecting the largest polygon per map, including its holes, and discarding the remaining polygons (mainly artifacts).
-If you are going to use the dataset, please give proper attribution to the authors of the original dataset.

 The evaluation is detailed in a manuscript currently (as of March 2024) submitted to the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).

-Here, we provide a guide on how to replicate the performance tests from the manuscript.
+Below is a guide on how to replicate the performance evaluation from the manuscript.

-### Replication Guide
+### Replication Guide (Performance Evaluation)

-**Build the project:**
+#### Building the Project

 The performance evaluation project is located in the [performance/](performance) directory.
 It is dependent on the TřiVis+ extension, and includes two additional dependencies: